things-to-know/tips-and-tricks/src/sw/git/commands.md

 These commands are too low-level for most users, and it is unlikely that you will need to use them.

-- `git-apply`: "Apply a patch to files and/or to the index"
-- `git-check-ref-format`: "Ensures that a reference name is well formed"
+- `git-check-ref-format`: "Ensures that a reference name is well-formed"
 - `git-checkout-index`: "Copy files from the index to the working tree"
 - `git-commit-graph`: "Write and verify Git commit-graph files"
 - `git-commit-tree`: "Create a new commit object"